PhilMele/M4Project/README.md

 **User Management**
 * As a user, I want to create an account.
 * As a parking user, I want to be able to register my car registration number against my account.
-* As a parking user, I want to be able to edit my account details.
+* As a parking user, I want to be able to edit and delete my account details.
 * As a parking user, I want to be able to mark myself as a user of the parking by clicking on a button to show what time I arrived.
 * As a parking user, I want to automatically mark my entry and exit using geofencing to reduce manual effort.
 * As a parking user, I want to select my parking should geolocation fails.